sanjupeddaboina/Decentralized-Blockchain-Application/README.md

 Decentralized Blockchain Application

-Introduction
+**Introduction**

-A Decentralized Blockchain Application developed using Python and Django to demonstrate the working principles of blockchain technology and decentralized networks.
-The application allows users to create transactions, add peers to a blockchain network, store transactions inside blocks, and view the complete blockchain ledger.
+A Decentralized Blockchain Application developed using Python and Django to demonstrate the fundamental concepts of blockchain technology and decentralized systems.
+The application enables users to add peers to a network, create transactions, store transactions in blocks, and view the complete blockchain ledger.

-The primary objective of this project is to understand how blockchain systems maintain data integrity through chained blocks and decentralized data management without relying on a central authority.
+The primary goal of this project is to understand how blockchain networks maintain transparency, data integrity, and immutability through interconnected blocks without relying on a centralized authority.

-The backend is designed using Django and implements blockchain concepts such as peer management, transaction management, block creation, and blockchain visualization.
+The application simulates a decentralized environment and provides a practical implementation of blockchain concepts such as peer management, transaction processing, block creation, and blockchain visualization.

-Technologies and Dependencies Used
+**Technologies and Dependencies Used**

 • Python used as the primary programming language.
-• Django used to build the web application and manage backend operations.
+• Django used for backend development and request handling.
-• HTML used to create user interfaces.
+• HTML used to create web pages and user interfaces.
-• CSS used for styling web pages.
+• CSS used for styling the application.
 • SQLite used as the database for storing application data.
 • Blockchain data structures used to implement decentralized ledger functionality.

-Using Decentralized Blockchain Application
+**Using Decentralized Blockchain Application**

 CLI -->